museumofthefuture/museumofthefuture.github.io/index.md

 The MOTF's systems are managed using a combination of development operations (DevOps) and facilities management (FM) tools.
 Yeah that's weird and interesting. :)

+### Provisioning to Deployment

+As far as possible we want to manage systems using web interfaces and scripted automation.